LINCnil/pia-back/README.md

 Generate the `DEVISE_PEPPER` with `bin/rake secret` and paste the secret key in the file.

-Fill `MAILER_SENDER` with the default address email sender.

-Fill `DEFAULT_URL` with the URL of your server.

-If needed, fill `DEFAULT_PORT` to the PORT you use.

 ## Create the database
 `bin/rake db:create`